Al-Mu'allimi

-Abd al-Rahman ibn Yahya ibn Ali (عبد الرحمن بن يحيى بن علي; 1894–1966), commonly known by the nisba al-Mu'allimi al-Yamani (اليماني المعلمي), was a Yemeni Islamic scholar.
-He played a significant role within the Salafi movement, aligning with the teachings of Ibn Taymiyya, Muhammad ibn Abd al-Wahhab, and Athari theology.
+Abd al-Rahman ibn Yahya ibn Ali (عبد الرحمن بن يحيى بن علي; 1894–1966), commonly known by the nisba al-Mu'allimi al-Yamani (المعلمي اليماني), was a Yemeni Islamic scholar.
+He played a significant role within Salafism, aligning with the teachings of Ibn Taymiyya, Muhammad ibn Abd al-Wahhab, and Athari theology.

 Recognized for his substantial contributions to Islamic academia, he left a lasting impact in both teaching and scholarly tradition.
 Al-Mu'allimi's edited more than 170 volumes of Islamic literature, covering a diverse array of subjects.
 He taught in Mecca, particularly at the Grand Mosque.

 Early life

 Al-Mu'allimi was born in 1894 in the village of Al-Mahaqirah, located approximately 15 km from Sanaa, Yemen.
 He studied the Quran at an early age under the guidance of his father and a local village teacher.
 His educational pursuits led him to Al-Hujariah, where his elder brother, Muhammad, held a clerical position in an Islamic court.
 In this setting, Al-Mu'allimi enrolled in a comprehensive educational institution offering courses in Quranic studies, tajweed, arithmetic, and the Turkish language.

 Al-Mu'allimi's father, during a visit, noted his son's deficiency in Arabic grammar.
 Subsequently, the father asked Muhammad, the older brother, to instruct his brother in Arabic grammar.
 Al-Mu'allimi started learning from the 13th-century Arabic grammar text Al-Ajurrumiyya.
 This event was the start of Al-Mu'allimi's enthusiasm for the study of Arabic grammar.
 Upon moving to the village of Bilad Al-Reemi (the land of Reemi), he befriended Ahmad bin Muslih Al-Remi, with whom he used to revise Arabic grammar through the analysis of Quranic verses and Arabic poetry.

 Al-Mu'allimi's pursuit of knowledge reached new heights when he traveled with his father to Al-Tifin, where he received tutoring from the scholar Ahmad bin Muhammad bin Sulaiman al-Mu'allimi over an extended period.

 In 1917, at the age of 23, Al-Mu'allimi assumed the role of a court clerk in the Otmah District of Yemen.